influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 InfluxDB requires each write request to be authenticated with a [database token](/influxdb/cloud-dedicated/get-started/setup/#create-a-database-token).
-With the InfluxDB v1 API, you can use Database Tokens in InfluxDB 1.x username and password schemes or in the InfluxDB v2 `Authorization: Token` scheme:
+With the InfluxDB v1 API, you can use database tokens in InfluxDB 1.x username and password schemes or in the InfluxDB v2 `Authorization: Token` scheme:

 - [Authenticate with a username and password scheme](#authenticate-with-a-username-and-password-scheme)